deinstapel/cpupower/README.md

 ## Translating

+`cpupower` now uses [crowdin](https://crowdin.com/project/cpupower) for translation.
+You are free to choose from manually translating this extension with tools like [`Poedit`](https://poedit.net/) or using the online service of crowdin.

+### Translating with crowdin

+First visit the [project page](https://crowdin.com/project/cpupower) of `cpupower` on crowdin and select the language you would like to translate to.
+Now, click on `Translate All` and you're good to go.

+### Manual translation method

-In order to translate this extension you first need to install [`Poedit`](https://poedit.net/).
-You may use your distributions package manager to install it.
+In order to translate this extension with [`Poedit`](https://poedit.net/) you first need to install it.
+You may use your distributions package manager for installation.

 When finished, [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this project and clone like described in the linked guide.

-### Creating a new translation
+#### Creating a new translation

 Open Poedit and select `File` / `New From POT/PO File...` and select `cpupower/locale/template.pot`.
 Select the language you want to translate to.
 Now start translating.

-### Edit or update an existing translation
+#### Edit or update an existing translation

 Open Poedit and select `Open`.
 Navigate to the `cpupower/locale` folder and select the language file (`.po`) you want to edit/update.
 Now select `Catalog` / `Update from POT File...` and select `cpupower/locale/template.pot`.
 Now, you can start updating the translation.

-### Saving your work
+#### Saving your work

 When finished save the file into the `locale` folder and [push](https://help.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository-using-the-command-line) your changes to your fork.
 Now, you can create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to make your translation available in the main cpupower installation.